The Summer 2023 call for applications is open!

 Please refer to the call guidelines for further details, or contact us at firstname.lastname@example.org if you are in doubt about these 'areas of support'.

 Grant funds may be used to fund external project costs, including:

 - External consultants with competencies in, e.g. business development or a technical or clinical field

 - External laboratory testing

 - Equipment, including hardware and software

-- You can use up to 20% of the grant to free resources for core project team members
+- Up to 20% of the grant to free resources for core project team members

 Funding cannot be used for:

-- Costs related to publication and presentation of research findings
+- Costs related to the publication and presentation of research findings

 EVALUATION OF APPLICATIONS